 Even as a small girl, I knew my dreams were not ordinary.
 I thought maybe that meant they were important.

 I used to tell my older sisters about my dreams.
 Sometimes they would laugh at me and sometimes they would frown.
-It was presumptuous for me to imagine that my dreams might be important.
+It was presumptuous for me to imagine my dreams might be important.
 After all, I was only a child, and a girl child at that, even if I was a princess and daughter of Pharaoh himself.

-As a child, my dreams mostly warned of small things.
+As a child, my dreams warned of small things.
 One decision would mean a secret kept hidden between sisters; another meant the sister responsible punished.
 Like the day my oldest sister, Merytaten, used a stick of charcoal to draw a face on Aten.

 It was a nice face, I thought, with a cheerful smile and eyes that seemed to twinkle.
 But our father was Not Impressed and we three oldest sisters were brought to stand in a row in front of his throne, shame faced and heads hanging.
 He spoke not a word, merely sat back and waited for one of us to confess.

 I had seen the possible futures more than a week ago.
-In one, we three maintained our silence and eventually one of the administrators came to discuss some important thing or other with our father, and we were dismissed, free to run back out to our mother’s pleasure garden, where we hid in our secret place in the shrubbery and giggled about our escape.
-In the other future, it was me who weakened and eventually I blurted out my sister’s name.
-Our father said not a word but merely gestured for her to approach him.
-Sniffling, she did so and he turned her over his knee and soundly smacked her behind.
+In one, we three maintained our silence and eventually one of the administrators came to discuss some important thing or other with our father, and we were dismissed, free to run out to our mother’s pleasure garden, where we hid in our secret place in the shrubbery and giggled about our escape.
+In the other future, it was me who weakened and eventually I blurted my sister’s name.
+Our father said not a word but gestured for her to approach him.
+Sniffling, she did so, and he turned her over his knee and soundly smacked her behind.

-So I tightened my lips and waited.
+So I squeezed my lips tight and waited.
 But inside my head, I screamed her name and I didn’t know how much longer I could keep my silence.
 I looked up at our father, just the quickest of glances, and found him looking straight at me.
 As soon as I met his eyes, my resolve crumbled.

 “It was Merytaten,” I said, then cried as I watched my sister punished.

 Under other circumstances, my gift of premonition might have meant I would be a priestess.
 If we were still permitted to worship the old gods, I might have served Isis or Hathor or even Sekhmet.
 But because my father was Pharaoh, and I was a princess, that life was not intended for me.
 So I never told anyone other than my sisters about my dreams and eventually I stopped telling even them.

 But because I was a princess, it was intended that I would become the bride of a man who would be useful to my father.
 A Strategic Alliance.
 I could say the words long before I ever understood what they meant.
 An Important Marriage.
 I would be Useful To My Pharaoh.
 I didn’t want an Important Marriage.
-But the old gods were outlawed and Aten didn’t need priestesses, not when he had my father to intercede directly with him.
+But the old gods were outlawed and Aten didn’t need priestesses, not when he had my father to intercede with him.

 “Who will be your heir?”
 I asked Father one day.